RaphaelBrugier/RaphaelBrugier/content/blog/2016-12-03-git-email-check-hook.md

 # Global Git hooks

-Since Git 2.9, Git offers an option to share the hooks globally between the repositories.
+Since [its version 2.9](https://github.com/blog/2188-git-2-9-has-been-released), Git offers an option to share the hooks globally between the repositories.
 I prefer this option to duplicating hooks in every repository, even if you could use templates to automatically copy them in every new repository.

-Create a hooks folder, for example in your dotfiles, and configure Git globally to use this folder as the hooks folder for every repository:
+Create a hooks folder, for example in your [dotfiles]({{< relref "blog/2016-11-27-my-development-environment.md" >}}), and configure Git globally to use this folder as the hooks folder for every repository:

 ~~~bash
 $ mkdir -p ~/dotfiles/_git/hooks/